PKBeam/Edda/getting-started.md

 Start by going to the GitHub repository's [Releases section](https://github.com/PKBeam/Edda/releases).
 There will be two `.zip` packages for you to download.

-Most users should download the larger of the two (the one that is **not** named `NoRuntime`).
+Most users should download the larger package - the one that is **not** named `NoRuntime`.
 If you are unsure, download this one.

-If you have the [.NET 5.0 runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) installed, then you can use the smaller `NoRuntime` zip package.
+If you have the [.NET 6.0 runtime](https://dotnet.microsoft.com/download/dotnet/6.0/runtime) installed, then you can use the smaller `NoRuntime` zip package.

+> **NOTE**: For versions of Edda before v1.0.0, you must use the [.NET 5.0 runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) instead.

 Once you've downloaded the zip package, extract it somewhere on your PC.